jdpolakoff/sampleteach/readme2.md

 ## What does that mean?

-All we're talking about is how JavaScript allows us to share code among objects.
-In JavaScript, prototypes are simply objects that help define the behavior of other objects by passing down data and functionality.
-(More on that later.)
+Prototypal Inheritance is how JavaScript allows us to share code among objects.
+In JavaScript, prototypes are objects that help define the behavior of other objects by passing down data and functionality.

 ## Why is prototypal inheritance good for developers?